MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/demo-environment.md

 [!INCLUDE [admin-license-trial](../includes/admin-license-trial.md)]

-If a prospect has signed up for a free trial, and they use [!INCLUDE [prod_short](../includes/prod_short.md)] to help run their business, then they must decide whether to subscribe within the first 60 days.
-If they extend their trial once, and they are still not sure, they must contact a partner.
+If a prospect signed up for a free trial, and they use [!INCLUDE [prod_short](../includes/prod_short.md)] to help run their business, then they must decide whether to subscribe within the first 60 days.
+If they extend their trial once, and they're still not sure, they must contact a partner.

-However, in many cases, you will probably prefer to show prospects more tailored experiences with your own trial as described in the [Microsoft 365 demo plus Business Central](#microsoft-365-demo-plus-business-central) section.
+However, in many cases, you'll probably prefer to show prospects more tailored experiences with your own trial as described in the [Microsoft 365 demo plus Business Central](#microsoft-365-demo-plus-business-central) section.

 <!-- ## Richer experiences